lucidogen/lucy-dirsum/README.md

 ## dirsum ( path, callback, ignoreFunction )

-Returns an (async) md5 digest on all content in a directory.
+Returns an (async) md5 digest of all content inside a directory.
 The ignore function can be used to ignore files.
 It receives a local path to directory and filename.
 For example, scanning '/some/directory', the file '/some/directory/foo/bar.txt' is checked by calling the ignore function with `( 'foo/bar.txt', 'bar.txt' )`.
 Returning true ignores the file.
 Default ignore function is to ignore files starting with a dot ('.').

 The hashing algorithm includes file names (and thus detects empty directory and file move) and does not read large files in memory (it uses read streams).
 Speed is directly proportional to fs.createReadStream (36s for 12G of data on i7 cpu).

+## Usage example

   ```js
   const dirsum = require ( 'lucy-util' ).dirsum